Trauma surgery: History

 Goodfellow once traveled to Bisbee, 30 mi from Tombstone, to treat an abdominal gunshot wound.
 He operated on the patient stretched out on a billiard table.
-Goodfellow removed a .45-calibre bullet, washed out the cavity with hot water, folded the intestines back into position, stitched the wound closed with silk thread, and ordered the patient to take to a hard bed for recovery.
+Goodfellow removed a .45-caliber bullet, washed out the cavity with hot water, folded the intestines back into position, stitched the wound closed with silk thread, and ordered the patient to take it to a hard bed for recovery.
 He wrote about the operation: "I was entirely alone having no skilled assistant of any sort, therefore was compelled to depend for aid upon willing friends who were present—these consisting mostly of hard-handed miners just from their work on account of the fight.
-The anesthetic was administered by a barber, lamps held, hot water brought and other assistance rendered by others."
+The anesthetic was administered by a barber, lamps held, hot water brought, and other assistance rendered by others."

 Goodfellow pioneered the use of sterile techniques in treating gunshot wounds, washing the patient's wound and his hands with lye soap or whisky.
 He became America's leading authority on gunshot wounds and was widely recognized for his skill as a surgeon.

 By the late 1950s, mandatory laparotomy had become the standard of care for managing patients with abdominal penetrating trauma.
 A laparotomy is still the standard procedure for treating abdominal gunshot wounds today.

 In the United Kingdom

-In the United Kingdom, trauma surgery is now generally considered a sub-speciality of general surgery.
+In the United Kingdom, trauma surgery is now generally considered a subspeciality of general surgery.
 However, at the Royal London Hospital, which is Britain's busiest major trauma centre and the busiest trauma unit in Europe, their trauma surgeons come from backgrounds in vascular surgery.

-Courses in the UK for aspiring trauma surgeons include the Advance Trauma Life Support and Definitive Surgical Trauma Skills courses, both provided by the Royal College of Surgeons.
+Courses in the UK for aspiring trauma surgeons include the advanced trauma life support and Definitive Surgical Trauma Skills courses, both provided by the Royal College of Surgeons.